Paulmicha/common-web-tools/README.md

 ## Alter / Extend CWT

-Altering or extending CWT happens in `cwt/custom` by default, but this path may be overridden using the `PROJECT_SCRIPTS` global.
+Altering or extending CWT happens in `scripts` by default, but this path may be overridden using the `PROJECT_SCRIPTS` global.

 ### Overrides and Complements